Goal

 The position at expiration of a long iron butterfly spread depends on the relationship of the stock price to the strike prices of the spread.
 If the stock price is below the lowest strike price, then both puts are in the money and both calls are out-of-the-money.
 In this case both calls expire worthless, but the short put (lowest strike) is assigned and the long put (center strike) is exercised.
 As a result, stock is purchased at the lowest strike and sold at the center strike, so the maximum profit is earned, but no stock position is created.

-If the stock price is above the lowest strike and at or below the center strike, then the short put (lowest strike) and both calls expire worthless, but the long put is exercised.
+If the stock price is at or above the lowest strike and below the center strike, then the short put (lowest strike) and both calls expire worthless, but the long put is exercised.
 The result is that 100 shares of stock are sold short and a stock position of short 100 shares is created.

 If the stock price is above the center strike and at or below the highest strike, then the short call (highest strike) and both puts expire worthless, but the long call is exercised.
 The result is that 100 shares of stock are purchased and a stock position of long 100 shares is created.